 with appropriate regulation and oversight, privacy and proxy services appear capable of addressing stakeholder needs.

-Recommendations 9 Data Access -- Privacy and Proxy Services
+Recommendation 10 Data Access -- Privacy and Proxy Services

 The Review Team recommends that ICANN should initiate processes to regulate and oversee privacy and proxy service providers.